stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/02-creating-guestbook-list-screenlet/03-creating-the-connector.markdown

         }

-3. Create an initializer that takes `startRow`, `endRow`, `computeRowCount`, and `groupId` as arguments.
-Inside this initializer, use the `groupId` argument to set the `groupId` constant, then call the superclass initializer with the remaining arguments.
+3. Create an initializer that takes the arguments `startRow`, `endRow`, `computeRowCount`, and `groupId`.
+In this initializer, set the `groupId` constant to the corresponding argument, then call the superclass initializer with the remaining arguments.
 Add the initializer as follows:

         public init(startRow: Int, endRow: Int, computeRowCount: Bool, groupId: Int64) {